marc2332/bliss/doc/docs/measurement_groups.md

     simct3

-You can now customize the status of each counter within this state:
+To customize the status of each counter within this state:

     CYRIL [46]: align_counters.disable = "simct3"

-Use `state_names` propertie to get the list of available states:
+The propertie `state_names` returns the list of available states:

     CYRIL [47]: align_counters.state_names
       Out [47]: ['diag_mono', 'default']

-Then, you can switch from a state to another depending on your needs:
+Then, it's possible to switch from a state to another:

     CYRIL [50]: align_counters.switch_state("default")